microsoftgraph/microsoft-graph-docs-contrib/concepts/outlook-get-free-busy-schedule.md

 ## Event data returned
 The least privileged permission required by **getSchedule** to get free/busy information is Calendar.Read.
 Depending on your app scenario, this can be consented by the signed-in user or administrator.

-Other than the free/busy status and working hours of requested entities, **getSchedule** can also return the subject and location of an event, provided that:
+Other than the free/busy status and working hours of requested entities, **getSchedule** can also return the subject, location, and isPrivate properties of an event, provided that:

 - The event is marked with low sensitivity level - `normal` or `personal` - AND one or more of the following conditions applies:

-   - The requested user’s calendar settings allow all the users in the organization to view titles and locations
+   - The requested user’s calendar settings allow all the users in the organization to view subject lines and locations
    - The requested user’s calendar is shared with the signed-in user
-   - The signed-in user is an administrator of the same organization as the requested user.

 ## Time zone representation
 By default, the start and end times of the returned schedule items are represented in UTC.
 You can use a `Prefer` header to specify a time zone appropriate for your app.
 As an example: